sjlewis8/mario-party-64/13-Crazy_Cutters/13-Crazy_Cutters.md

 1FC080-1FC0AC| Player 1’s x position from newest -> oldest (updates more frequently) 1FC0B0-1FC0D4| Player 1’s y position from newest -> oldest (updates more frequently)

-The the x-y coordinates of each player's play area are agiven by
+The the x-y coordinates of each player's play area are given by

 |Description|x-y coordinate|
 |-|-|